openid/fapi/fapi-2_0-security-profile.md

    the `scope` parameter is not expressive enough to convey the authorization that a client wants to obtain.

-We are not currently aware of any mechanisms that would allow public clients to be secured to the same degree and hence their use is not within the scope of this specification.
+The OpenID FAPI Working Group is not currently aware of any mechanisms that would allow public clients to be secured to the same degree and hence their use is not within the scope of this specification.